ErrorNoInternet/python-donut/README.md

 # python-donut
-This is a 3D spinning donut made in Python
+This is a 3D spinning donut written in Python